Real Tree Care

 MYTH #2: You save a tree by using a fake tree.

 Busted: This is obviously tied to Myth #1, and also directly attributable to the fake tree industry.
 We’ve got ads for fake trees that say exactly that: “Save a tree.”
-Of course, this is false, because trees are a crop like corn, soybeans, pumpkins and apples. they are planted specifically as Christmas trees.
+Of course, this is false, because trees are a crop like corn, soybeans, pumpkins and apples. they are planted and cultivated specifically as Christmas trees.
 Close to half a billion trees are currently growing on tree farms in the U.S. alone.
 The really ironic part of the ad for the fake tree is one of the selling points is that it comes in a sturdy cardboard box.
 Ummmm, how exactly is that saving a tree?

 MYTH #3: It’s better to use a fake tree because you can re-use it each year.